 Schools have the freedom to spend the premium in a way that they think will best support the raising of achievement for their pupils.
 The impact of the school’s decisions is closely monitored by the Governing Body in relation to the progress the identified pupils make throughout the school year and year on year.
 In addition, Ofsted hold the school to account for the progress that Pupil Premium pupils make.

-The amount we expect to be receiving is £26,080.
-Download the Proposed Expenditure Report.
+The amount we expect to receive is £13,200.
+Download the Proposed Expenditure report

 The amount received was £28,600.
 Download the Expenditure and Impact Reports.